How To Use GRI Reporting Framework For Successful ESG Programs

-The GRI (Global Reporting Initiative) was created in 1997 in the wake of the Exxon Valdez disastrous oil spill with the aim of creating mechanisms that could hold companies accountable for their impact on the environment.
+The Global Reporting Initiative (GRI) was created in 1997 in the wake of the Exxon Valdez disastrous oil spill to create mechanisms that could hold companies accountable for their environmental impact.
 It has since extended to social and governance as well to encompass ESG issues.

 The standards GRI established ensure that companies are not only held accountable for the impacts of their activities but also own the responsibility of managing these impacts, regardless of size and industry.

-This is used to report how a company manages material topics and to provide an explanation on why a topic is material, where the impacts occur, and how impacts are managed.
+Management Approach - This is used to report how a company manages material topics and explain why a topic is material, where the impacts occur, and how impacts are managed.